Starlightbotanist/pureRGB-caught-indicator/README.md

 Mord - Most of the work creating LT.Surge and Erika overworld sprites

 pret discord and pret in general for their original disassembly work on Red / Blue

+## Fork Changes

+The goal of this fork is only to add the caught pokeball indicator when in a battle with a wild mon.

+## Fork Credits

+Vortyne and everyone who contrubuted to pureRGB, a simple amazing gen 1 hack.

+cRz-Shadows and SmithPlayPokemon for Pokemon Yellow Legacy, code and graphics for the caught ball indicator were taken from their romhack.